Sports and the Law

 3 AND OUT:

 July 12, 2017: In this episode of The BS Show presentation of 3 And Out, Bob I and talk with former Vikings tight end John Beasley about getting rich with his investment in a gold mine.
+For more on this story, visit the blog.

 July 5, 2017: Bob and I discuss the financial windfall of being inducted on a Hall of Fame, as well as the Vikings’ and Twins’ Ring of Honor.
 We also delve into Jeff Teague’s signing with the Timberwolves and tennis star Venus Williams’ involvement in the death of another motorist.